 Aspiring firefighters have lots of questions when navigating the hiring process.
+It can be a confusing and tiring process.
 One such question is: What is a firefighter eligibility list?

 The firefighter eligibility list is a list of candidates the Fire Department puts together through the hiring process.
 It will rank each candidate in order of performance on the prior hiring steps.
 This list will then be used to select the candidates to fill vacant firefighter positions.